frmfm/FRAMED-2.0-Guide/README.md

 ## Step 4.
 Artwork License Contract/Pricing & Editions

 Before the artwork is listed and released to the public, the Artwork licensing contract will be signed.
 Also, price of the artwork and the number of release issues/editions will be determined.
-These details are set by the artist during the upload process.
+These details are set by the artist or those representing him/her during the upload process.

 ## Step 5.
 Artwork Submission